A list of frequently asked questions on air quality issues.

 We will keep trying to reduce air pollution within the Air Quality Management Area and across the town to achieve air quality objectives and limits in the future.
 This is likely to take a number of years.

 A22.
-The current Air Quality Action Plan (AQAP) and latest Annual Status Report (ASR) are available here.
+View the current and historic Air Quality Action Plan (AQAP) and latest Annual Status Report (ASR).
 Defra have approved the Council’s current AQAP and latest ASR.
-Historic reports can be found here too.

 A23.
 We mostly monitor alongside busy roads, or on narrow congested streets, where air pollution is likely to be worse.
 We also monitor at several 'background' locations, away from busy roads.
-Current monitoring locations are detailed in our latest Annual Status Report (ASR) are available here.
+Current monitoring locations are detailed in our latest Annual Status Report (ASR).

 A24.
 In order to accurately work out what average levels of nitrogen dioxide are in the Borough, the Council has to firstly gather a whole year’s worth of diffusion tube readings, taken monthly, running from January through to December.
 Furthermore, before we can analyse the data obtained from a previous year, we require the latest data analysis tools provided by Defra.
 Typically, these tools are not available until the spring.
 These issues mean that we can never provide monthly up to date readings.

 By the end of June every year the Council must submit an ASR to Defra which reports on our air quality monitoring data from the previous year.
 Once Defra have examined this report, we will publish it on our Air Quality Management webpage.
 The publication of an ASR typically occurs around July every year.

 A25.
 Over the years, we have monitored in areas of the district where we felt there was potential for levels of NO2 to be above a national objective.
 There have been a number of other sites where equipment has been in place but were subsequently removed as levels were not found to be high enough to warrant further monitoring.
 We review our monitoring locations annually and the Annual Status Report we submit to Defra ensures we consider where pollution levels or relevant exposure may change.
 All historical data is available on our Air Quality Management webpage.